revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export class RevSimpleMainAdapter implements MainDataModel {
+export class RevSimpleMainAdapter implements DataModel {
     // (undocumented)
     addDataCallbackListener(listener: DataModel.CallbackListener): void;
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag